 Sugarloaf Rock in Leeuwin Naturaliste National Park.
 Western Australia

-To say that Sugarloaf Rock in the Northern Cape is a breathtaking sight would be an understatement.
-With a height of more than 50 meters above sea level, the massive granite outcrop is one of the most photographed landmarks in the southwest.
+That Sugarloaf Rock in the Northern Cape is breathtaking would be an understatement.
+With more than 50 meters above sea level, the massive granite outcrop is one of the most photographed landmarks in the southwest.
 The cliff juts defiantly out of the water, exposing its stunning peaks and notches to the pounding waves below.

 A place with Inspiring Potential

-In order to fully appreciate how massive Sugarloaf Rock is, one must visit the area for themselves.
-The natural seascape is located in the Indian Ocean about 2 km south of Cape Naturaliste, not far from the town of Busselton.
+To fully appreciate how massive Sugarloaf Rock is, one must visit the area for themselves.
+The natural seascape is located in the Indian Ocean about 2 km south of Cape Naturaliste, not far from Busselton.

 © Dan Kosmayer, 2016